 Studies concerned with the consequences of having a nonresident father and youth problem behaviors have proliferated, with researchers and governmental officials calling for ecologically-based efforts to prevent youth risky behaviors at multiple levels of influence (i.e., individuals, families, schools, communities, and policies; Thornton, Craft, Dahlberg, Lynch, & Baer, 2002).
-Ecological models posit bidirectional influences between parents and children, suggesting that involvement with children can influence the physical and mental health of African American fathers, regardless of residential status and across socioeconomic statuses.
+Ecological models posit bidirectional influences between parents and children, suggesting that involvement with children can influence parents as well (Bronfenbrenner, 1994).
+Thus, being a father has the potential to influence the physical and mental health of African American fathers, regardless of residential status and across socioeconomic statuses.